o0yr0o/Amazon_Vine_Analysis/README.md

 - There are 39% Vine reviews were 5 stars, and 51% non-Vine reviews were 5 stars.

 ## Summary
-state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+According to the results, there is a positivity bias for reviews in the Vine program since 39% of reviews in the Vine program were 5 stars whereas 51% of reviews in the non-Vine program were 5 stars.

+Additional analysis could include statistical distribution such as mean, median, and mode for the 5-star reviews of Vine and non-Vine reviews.